csdojo-defaang/active-repos-for-contributing/README.md

 ## LinuxGamer/Universe

-> An open source app to do anything and everything.
-From a simple app launcher, to a terminal emulator, to a file manager, even to a web browser (all built in).
+> An open source app to do many things - from a simple app launcher, to a terminal emulator, to a file manager, and even to a web browser (all built-in).

 Built on: Python, Gtk